ianrenton/successwhale-api/docs/authwithfacebook.md

 Authenticate with Facebook
 --------------------------

 This call comes in two GET forms - one, when no parameters are provided, which returns the URL that the client should point the user at in order to authorise the app on Facebook.
-The second form, when a `code` parameter is supplied, is used when data is being returned from Facebook via callback.
+The second form, when a `code` and a `state` parameter is supplied, is used when data is being returned from Facebook via callback.
+When a client visits the URL returned by the initial call, Facebook itself will correctly provide the redirect to the callback.

 ### Initial Call